 The film hangs on a plot that is a reworking reminiscent of the great heist movies of the 60’s and 70’s with a lot of more amusing moments added which serves to give the film more humanity and makes it just plain fun.
 It involves the fantastic notion of shrinking to the size of an ant, being able to communicate with the ubiquitous insects and harnessing their minuscule industriousness to achieve great things, a sort of David vs. Goliath metaphor that fits in well with the zeitgeist of today’s corporate reality.

 One of the things that make this film so enjoyable for me was its cast.
-I am long time fan of Paul Rudd and have always mostly found his films enjoyable.
-He is suitable for the role of the of the down-on-luck-loser who luckily stumbles on a second chance to turn his world around, achieve redemption, and become a part of his daughter’s life in the process.
+I am long time fan of Paul Rudd and have always mostly found his movies enjoyable.
+He is suitable for the role of the of the down-on-his-luck-loser who has the good fortune to stumble on a second chance to turn his world around, achieve redemption, and become a part of his daughter’s life in the process.
 The crew he works with were also a big part of what made it enjoyable for me.
 Michael Peña as Luis, Tip “T.I.”
 Harris as Dave, and David Dastmalchian as Kurt were all thoroughly enjoyable and amusing in their roles as a surrogate modern-day Three Stooges.

 What would a comic based movie be without a villain?
-Corey Stoll as Darren Cross/Yellowjacket was suitably menacing and evil as another edition of what has become a modern movie trope of the sociopathic, power crazed, and ruthless corporate shit head who wants to spoil the fun and steal Pym’s ideas to sell them to the highest bidder.
+Corey Stoll as Darren Cross/Yellowjacket was suitably menacing and evil as another edition of what has become a modern movie trope of the sociopathic, power crazed, and ruthless corporate shithead who wants to spoil the fun and steal Pym’s ideas to sell them to the highest bidder.
 He made an excellent bad guy for the film.